Marilyn McCoo: Music

 In 1975, McCoo and Davis left the 5th Dimension and began performing as a duo.
 Landing a contract with ABC Records, they recorded their 1976 debut album, I Hope We Get to Love in Time.
-The first single was the title track, which was a mid-chart hit.
-Their follow up, "You Don't Have to Be a Star (To Be in My Show)" was an even bigger hit, reaching No. 1 on the Billboard Hot 100 in January 1977.
-McCoo and Davis were awarded a gold single and a gold album as well as a Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
-The song peaked at number 21 in Australia.
+As a duo, McCoo and Davis were not as successful as the 5th Dimension; however, their first album did score two major hits and three overall singles: "I Hope We Get To Love In Time" (No. 91, March 1978), "You Don't Have to Be a Star (To Be in My Show)" (No. 1, September 1976), and "Your Love" (No. 15, March 1977).
+McCoo and Davis won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals for "You Don't Have to Be a Star".
+The song peaked at No. 21 in Australia.
 They became the first African American married couple to host a network television series, The Marilyn McCoo & Billy Davis Jr. Show, on CBS in summer 1977.
-They released one more album on ABC in 1978, produced by Frank Wilson and containing the popular ballad "My Reason To Be" by songwriters Judy Wieder and John Footman.
-The pair signed with CBS Records the following year and released their last album as a duo until October 2008 when the pair released The Many Faces of Love, a collection of hit songs from the 1960s and 1970s.
+The duo released their next album on ABC in 1977, titled The Two Of Us.
+The album spawned the single "Look What You've Done To My Heart" (No. 51, August 1977).
+The pair signed with CBS Records and released their next album, 1978's Marilyn + Billy, although it did not include any Hot 100 hits.
+This would be the duo's last album until thirty years later; in October 2008 the pair released The Many Faces of Love, a collection of hit songs from the 1960s and 1970s.

-She was the first to record "Saving All My Love for You" in 1978, later sung by Whitney Houston.The album Marilyn and Billy featured that track as well as a disco hit, "Shine On Silver Moon".

-The pair decided to go solo professionally in the early 1980s with McCoo hosting the popular American syndicated television series Solid Gold from 1981 through 1984 and again from 1986 through 1988.
-She also created a successful nightclub and concert act, and went on to appear as Tamara Price on Days of Our Lives in 1986, as a friend of Marlena Evans who sang at her wedding.
+After breaking from the 5th Dimension to perform as a duo and subsequently releasing three albums, McCoo and Davis Jr. next decided to go solo professionally in the early 1980s.
+McCoo began hosting the popular American music television show Solid Gold from 1981 to 1984 and returned from 1986 to 1988.
+She also embarked on a nightclub and concert act and went on to play the role of Tamara Price on the soap opera Days of Our Lives in 1986, as a friend of the character Marlena Evans.
 Price later became involved with James Reynolds' character Abe Carver.
 McCoo left the series in 1987.

-Her 1991 album, The Me Nobody Knows, was nominated for a Grammy.
+McCoo's 1991 album, The Me Nobody Knows, was nominated for a Grammy.
 She also released a Christmas album in 1996.
-McCoo won her eighth Grammy for her contributions to Quincy Jones' Handel's Messiah.
+McCoo won her eighth Grammy (which also included work with the 5th Dimension) for her contributions to Quincy Jones' Handel's Messiah.

 In 2021, McCoo and Davis released Blackbird Lennon-McCartney Icons, their first studio album in over 30 years.
 Entrepreneur Kathy Ireland released the album through her record label EE1.
 The duo said it was a civil rights movement which became a human rights movement with a goal to encourage people to come together during trying times.
 During an interview about the album on June 29, 2021, Questlove called McCoo and Davis "the first couple of Pop and Soul".
 They would later appear in Quest's directorial debut, Summer of Soul.